 - Name: The name of the monster. - Type: The monster type.
 Certain skills and spells affect certain monster types. - Size: The size of the monster.
 Monsters with a number listed in the size represents how many players are required to represent a single monster.
-There are two sizes: - Medium: A standard sized monster; this is also the size of all players.
+There are three sizes: - Small: A smaller sized monster.
+NPCs portraying these monsters may not use weapons over 6' in length, nor shields over 36". - Medium: A standard sized monster; this is also the size of all players.
 These monsters have no additional effects. - Large: A large monster can range from a large Ogre to a gargantuan Ancient Dragon.
-During an encounter, while at least one Large monster is still alive, the following rules apply: - Any Medium player or monster must treat a leg as if it suffered a light wound.
+During an encounter, while at least one Large monster is still alive, the following rules apply:

+- Any Medium player or monster must treat a leg as if it suffered a light wound.
 (Refer to 'Light Wound' rules under Ch.4 "Combat": The Player must lock the knee of that leg in place or drag the leg when they walk; therefore, a Player may never lead with a lightly wounded leg.
 Players with a light wound on a leg may never run.).
-Players and monsters under the effect of 'Growth' ignore this rule. - Large monsters cannot be shield bashed or grappled. - Large monsters are immune to 'Hold' spells. - Monsters consisting of multiple sections are required to stay within 5' of each other at all times. - AC: The Armor Class of a monster (Refer to 'Rules of Play', Ch.
+Players and monsters under the effect of 'Big Game Hunter' ignore this rule. - Large monsters cannot be shield bashed or grappled. - Large monsters are immune to 'Hold' spells. - Monsters consisting of multiple sections are required to stay within 5' of each other at all times. - AC: The Armor Class of a monster (Refer to 'Rules of Play', Ch.
 3).
 The monster has hit zones and armor similar to players. - Hits: The number of hits a monster receives until death.
 A monster does not have hit zones and can use all limbs until death, regardless of the number of hits remaining. - Immune: The immunities of a monster.
 A monster is unaffected by anything under this category. - Vulnerable: The weakness of a monster.
 A monster receives double the amount of damage when hit by the damage type (Ex, A monster vulnerable to Holy.
 If hit by a 'Holy' black weapon, an AC monster will treat the hit as double-black while a Hit monster will treat it as two hits). - Weapon/Shield Modifier: The type of damage the monster deals with all weapons, regardless of the weapon used.
 Also identifies if a weapon/shield is unbreakable being the weapon is a part of the monster or of a much stronger material. - Passive Skill: These are unaffected by 'Dispel Magic'.
 These skills are constantly active. - Active Skill: Monsters share the same skills as players (Refer to Ch6 'Rules of Play).
 These skills cannot be dispelled. - Spell: Monsters share the same spells used by players (Refer to 'Rules of Play', Ch.
 7).
 However, monsters have some unique spells not available to players.
 All spells are affected by 'Dispel Magic' and ignore armor and shields, unless stated otherwise.
 Monsters are not required to 'Cast' spells and the 'Invocation Line' only requires the spell name.